Behind-the-Meter Battery Storage for Large-Load Facilities

 Tax credit and depreciation benefits are project-specific and depend on ownership structure, placed-in-service timing, tax basis, applicable IRS rules, labor compliance, domestic content, FEOC/PFE considerations, equipment eligibility, and the project owner's tax eligibility and tax liability.
 Final tax treatment should be reviewed by qualified tax counsel or the project owner's tax advisor.

-Host-Owned Battery
+Host-Owned BESS

-Third-Party-Owned Battery
+Third-Party-Owned BESS

 Strategy Alignment